rsetiawan7/samp-realtime-clock/README.md

 [![sampctl](https://img.shields.io/badge/sampctl-samp--realtime--clock-2f2f2f.svg?style=for-the-badge)](https://github.com/rsetiawan7/samp-realtime-clock)

+A library that sync your world time to your hour and minute for all players.

+You can control the world time whatever you like with some of short functions.

 <!--
 Short description of your library, why it's useful, some examples, pictures or videos.
 Link to your forum release thread too.